Skip to content

 What Happens if You Don’t File a Police Report After an Accident in PA?

-If the accident results in injury, death, or there is property damage exceeding $1,000, you are required by law to report the accident to law enforcement.
-If you are in an accident that does not meet the above criteria, you are not required to file a report.
-However, we still recommend reporting the accident to ensure future coverage if injuries are discovered that weren’t obvious immediately after the crash.
-Accidents are stressful and confusing, and some injuries can take weeks or even months to become apparent.
+If the accident results in injury, death, or property damage exceeding $1,000, you are legally required to report the accident to law enforcement.
+If the accident does not meet the above criteria, you are not obligated to file a report.
+However, it is still advisable to report the accident to ensure coverage in case injuries become apparent later, as some injuries may not be immediately noticeable after the crash.
+Accidents can be stressful and confusing, and certain injuries may take weeks or even months to manifest.

-If the failure to report is seen as an attempt to avoid responsibility or conceal information related to the accident, there may be legal consequences.
-Additionally, not reporting a wreck can also impact insurance claims and settlements and legal cases, potentially complicating the resolution process and affecting both coverage and compensation.
-Read more about filing a police report in Pennsylvania.
+Failure to report an accident may be viewed as an attempt to avoid responsibility or conceal information related to the incident, which could lead to legal consequences.
+Additionally, not reporting a crash can impact insurance claims, settlements, and legal cases, potentially complicating the resolution process and affecting both coverage and compensation.
+You can read more about filing a police report in Pennsylvania.

 Contact our office for a free consultation and if needed and retained, we will help you file the report.